The Dr. STONE Season 3 release date is reportedly going to be in 2023.

-The Dr. STONE Season 3 anime will have all the shiny monkeys scrambling to watch their lightning box.
+The Dr. STONE 3 anime will have all the shiny monkeys scrambling to watch their lightning box.
 Anime fans will finally learn the source of the petrification and the mysterious enemy is given a name.
-But when will Dr. STONE Season 3 come out?
+But when will we know exactly when Dr. STONE Season 3 is coming out?

 The official title for the third season has not been announced yet.
 Considering that the second season was called Dr. STONE: Stone Wars, it’s likely that the third season’s title will be named after Source of the Petrification, Age of Exploration, or Treasure Island.

 In the past, Crunchyroll was streaming the Dr. STONE English subs everywhere except Asia as the episodes aired in Japan.
 In late 2020, Sony’s FUNimation bought Crunchyroll so it wasn’t a surprise when FUNimation began streaming the Dr. STONE: Stone Wars English dub on February 11, 2021, as well.
 New dubbed episodes were released weekly on Thursdays at 5:00 PM EST.

 The FUNimation Dr. STONE Season 3 English dub has a 10 billion percent chance, as well, since they dubbed the first two seasons.

 The total number of episodes for Dr. STONE Season 3 has not yet been announced.
 However, based on the pacing of the Dr. STONE manga’s story, it’s likely that the third season will be two cours composed of 22 to 24 episodes.

 A “cour” is a three-month TV broadcasting unit based on the physical seasons and animes usually have between 10 to 13 episodes per cour.

 It’s currently unknown if Dr. STONE Season 3 will be a split-cour anime, which is when a single anime season takes a multi-month broadcasting break between two parts.